Questions and Answers about the Creation, Curse, Catastrophe (CCC) Geologic Model

 4. Question: Did you find any certain "key" that unlocked the seemingly evolutionary sequence of fossils in the strata?

 Then I saw the possibility that the geologic record actually preserved how life migrated from one "creation center" to another as favorable ecological conditions permitted.
-The food chain would become increasingly more complex in each region with the passage of time.
+The food web would become increasingly more complex in each region with the passage of time.
 The various Genesis "kinds" of plants and animals also branch out into many varieties during this time.

 Such is exactly what the fossil record appears to tell us.
 Creatures suddenly appear in the fossil record in each specific location fully developed just as if out of nowhere.
-It's not that they hadn't existed elsewhere; they just hadn't inhabited this location because the food chain could not yet support them.
+It's not that they hadn't existed elsewhere; they just hadn't inhabited this location because the food web could not yet support them.
 The geologic record announces their arrival as it is built up in each area due to catastrophic effects.
 Life forms are killed, then suddenly buried and preserved, sometimes leaving us with great detail in the fossil record.

 5. Question: Where did Adam and Eve and other humans live during this "Adam to Noah" time and why don't we find massive gravesites of their bones?